RockyPukar1/saasan/README.md

 # Saasan - Political Transparency Platform

 A comprehensive political transparency platform that enables citizens to track politicians, report corruption, and participate in democratic processes through polls and surveys.
+Built for Nepal with full bilingual support (English/Nepali) and ready for the 2027 elections.

 ## 🏗️ Project Architecture